(Tested by Real Patriots Under Real Conditions)

 Why It's #5: Trina delivers surprising quality at budget prices.
 While not as refined as premium options, these panels consistently hit their rated output and survive real-world conditions.
 Great choice for large arrays where cost per watt matters most.

-Our testing showed these panels maintain 90% of rated output after 18 months of continuous use.
+My testing showed these panels maintain 90% of rated output after 18 months of continuous use.
 Build quality is acceptable, though not as refined as premium brands.
 For the price, they're hard to beat.

 Best For: Large ground-mount installations where budget is the primary concern.
 Good for backup/secondary systems or off-grid cabins with minimal power needs.